-For the design of the PlatINA and the RP1 important circuit design and PCB-layout suggestions were provided by me, based on the design and experiences with the Calvin-phono the phono-stage of the Calvin&Hobbes preamplifier.
+For the design of the PlatINA and the RP1 important circuit design and PCB-layout suggestions were provided by me, based on the design and experiences with the Calvin-phono, the phono-stage of my Calvin&Hobbes preamplifier.

 What makes these Phono-Preamps so special is the combination of great flexibility, superb measurements and excellent sound.

-The circuit design of the Phono-Preamps is a result of the consequential implementation of the specifications.
-Differences between the two devices are due to the choice and dimensioning of parts and the balanced output of the PlatINA and the RP1, as well as a different PCB-layout and power supply.
+The circuit design of the Phono-Preamps is a result of the consequent implementation of the specifications.
+Differences between the three devices are due to the choice and dimensioning of parts and the balanced output of the PlatINA and the RP1, as well as a different PCB-layout and power supply.

 All common pickup systems are true balanced signal sources.
-But most MM-pickups are mnufactured unbalanced with a small metal strip from one signal pin to GND.
+But most MM-pickups are manufactured unbalanced with a small metal strip going from one signal pin to GND.